Greens oppose privatisation of five public hospitals in NSW

 NSW Greens health spokesperson Jeremy Buckingham slammed the Baird Governments announcement that they would hold an expression of interest process to outsource public health services at five NSW public hospitals to private operators, saying it was a step towards the Americanisation of health services and would result in fewer services for greater cost and far less accountability.

 “The Greens will strongly oppose the partial privatisation of the public hospital system This is the Liberal Party’s privatisation ideology being implemented despite the detrimental impact privatisation has on the public health system and the strong public support for health services remaining in public hands,” said Greens MP Jeremy Buckingham.

 “The recent scandal at St Vincent’s demonstrates that having private operators running public hospitals reduces transparency and accountability.
 We have a private hospital covering up a scandal, lying to the minister and the public, and beyond scrutiny of the parliament.
 Now Minister Skinner wants to expand this lack of accountability to five new hospitals in NSW.

 “The American experience with health care exposes the fallacy that private provision of health services is somehow more efficient or better quality.
+And there are even home health agencies for sale in the US.
 Premier Baird and Minister Skinner are blinkered if they think following America is the way to go with NSW’s public hospital system.